plerup/espsoftwareserial/README.md

 This allows a simple implementation of protocols where the parity bit is used to distinguish between data and addresses/commands ("9-bit" protocols).
-First set up SoftwareSerial with parity mode SPACE, e.g. `SWSERIAL_8S1`.
+First set up EspSoftwareSerial::UART with parity mode SPACE, e.g. `SWSERIAL_8S1`.
 This will add a parity bit to every byte sent, setting it to logical zero (SPACE parity).

 To detect incoming bytes with the parity bit set (MARK parity), use the